 What to buy

 These Fortnite figures are the easiest to get behind, but they might be a bit too delicate to gift the younger kids.
 That said, you're getting 18 points of articulation, a backbling, a harvesting tool, and display base.
 It's more of a showpiece seeing that they're sculpted using in-game assets direct from Epic, but a gentle kid with an imagination would do well with one.
-They're expected to ship in late December.
+There are a handful of options available so far with more expected later this year.

 Classic posable action figures.
 They're not too intricate so they can withstand getting tossed around and stepped on, and you can remove the jacket on this Drift model, which is a nice touch.
 If enough models come out with similar clothing items, that becomes part of the play, and part of what I love about Fortnite: dress up.
 I'm not sure what's up with the included building material, but if I were eight, I'm sure I'd find a creative use for it.
 'You missed, I built a wall!' and so on.
-Jazware's figures aren't out yet, but expected sometime this December.
+You can find Jazware's figures at WalMart, Target, and Amazon.

 Over on Etsy you can get some 3D printed Loot Llama piggy banks, and they look exactly like the real deal.
 Teach a young person how to save money that doubles as an accessory to any other figurines they might have.
 You can get a few different sizes and an unpainted version as a DIY project for you and the lucky recipient.